The Open Door Clinic

 • Receptionist: Greet Patients, provide appropriate forms and screen other visitors

 • Registration: Enter patients in computer, pull charts if necessary and direct them to downstairs registration or intake as indicated.
-Update contact information, make new charts when needed, and track visits along with other miscellaneous office tasks (data entry of vitals and permanent problems)
+Update contact information, make new charts when needed, and track visits along with other miscellaneous office tasks

 • Intake: Screen patients for eligibility as well as other needs.
 Direct them to other community resources when appropriate